JrFlavio1/Expression-Recognition/README.md

 ## Running the project

-Download the dataset and change the PATH in the Dataset section to the path of the train and test directories.
+Download the FER2013 dataset and change the PATH in the Dataset section to the correct directories (train_dir and test_dir paths).

 ## Testing